lispysnake/serpent/README.md

 #### Newton

 The downfall of many a framework is to needlessly reinvent physics.
 We plan to integrate a proven solution.
+Currently we're checking some numbers and will revisit physics integration in the near future.

 #### OpenAL